e-kwsm/nwchem-wiki/RT-TDDFT.md

-This turns on run-time profiling, which will display time spent in each component of the code (e.g., building components of the TD Fock matrix, properites, etc).
+This turns on run-time profiling, which will display time spent in each component of the code (e.g., building components of the TD Fock matrix, properties, etc).
 This slows code down slightly and results in very verbose output.

 ```